How to Turn Off Push Notifications on iPads and iPhones

 Essentially, there are three types of push notifications that you might see.
 Some are more invasive than others, but Apple gives you the option to choose which ones you want, as well as the option to turn off push notifications altogether.
 The three main types are:

 - Badge icons: These are the least intrusive push notification, but for some people they are the most annoying.
 They appear as a number in a red circle on the top right-hand corner of the app icon.
-The number signifies how many notifications are awaiting your attention.
+The badge number shows how many unread notifications you have for a given app.

-- Banners: The banner alerts appear at the top of your screen.
+- Banners: The banner alerts appear as a rectangle at the top of your screen.
 They will remain on screen for a few seconds, but will go away automatically.
 You can also dismiss them manually by swiping them upwards with one finger.

 Another type of notification you may encounter is actually a sound.
 For instance, if you set an alarm or a timer, a sound may be played to notify you when it is finished.
 Sounds are often combined with Alerts, but not always.